eva-nikolai/eva-nikolai.github.io/index.md

 **Top 2023 Fashion Trends**
 <br><br>

 Fashion is an ever-evolving industry, constantly generating excitement and anticipation for the next big trends.
-In this project, the goal was to leverage Natural Language Processing (NLP) techniques to identify the most anticipated fashion trends for 2023.
+This project leverages Natural Language Processing (NLP) techniques to identify the most anticipated fashion trends for 2023.
+The outcomes can provide guidance to production decisions and empower consumers, enabling them to inform their purchasing choices with the projected trends for the year.

 | Objectives: